 Base salary ranges for nurses with a BSN vary greatly and are dependent on several factors, including the industry, company size, geographic location and area of specialization.
 Employers in certain settings find it difficult to recruit and retain qualified nurses, making the salaries in those areas even more competitive.

-According to the BLS, the median yearly salary for registered nurses was $66,220 in 2013 (www.bls.gov).
-PayScale.com reported in November 2014 that the median salary for registered nurses with a BSN was $57,687 per year.
+According to the BLS, the median yearly wage for registered nurses was $67,490 in 2015 (www.bls.gov).
+PayScale.com reported that the median wage for registered nurses with a BSN was $58,371 per year in 2015.